Anubhava-Jangwan/newcycl/_blogs/waste-consciously.md

 ---
 title: "If you want to waste, waste consciously"
-excerpt: "Waste management requires a shift from a culture of thoughtless consumption to one of conscious disposal."
+excerpt: "Waste management requires a shift from a culture of thoughtless consumption to one of conscious disposal.
+So, let us embrace conscious waste disposal and be mindful of the waste we generate, for the Earth and future generations."
 date: "05 July 2023"
 coverImage: "/assets/blog/waste-consciously/cover.jpg"
 ogImage: "/assets/blog/waste-consciously/ogImage.jpg"